-- If you forget their admission slip you can get a replacement from the Deans’ Secretary for $1 or print one from the NZQA website.
+- If you forget your admission slip you can get a replacement from the wharekai prior to your exam or print one from the NZQA website.

-- Leave your phone in your bags turned off.
+- Leave your phone in your bag and turned off.

-- If you are sick and unable to attend the exam you must contact Ms Downs and get a Derived Grade form.
+- If you are sick and unable to attend the exam you must contact your Dean and get a Derived Grade form.
 This form must be taken to the doctor to complete.
 A medical certificate is not acceptable.